 Entrance Requirements: Applicants must meet the following criteria:

-- EMJMD student scholarships can be offered to students from any region of the world – however, no more than three from the same country or with the same nationality will be awarded in the same intake. the program’s terms depend on your country of origin/residence.
+- EMJMD student scholarships can be offered to students from any region of the world – however, no more than three from the same country or with the same nationality will be awarded in the same intake.
+The scholarship’s terms depend on your country of origin/residence.

 How to Apply: